Sask. pregnant woman dies from COVID-19 in Edmonton after emergency C-section | CBC News

 Charles is 15 years older than her sister and has acted as her protector her entire life.

-Now, Charles sharing her sister's story to encourage other pregnant women who may be hesitant to get the vaccine to reach out to medical professionals.
+Now, Charles said, she is sharing her sister's story to encourage other pregnant women who may be hesitant to get the vaccine to reach out to medical professionals.

 Charles is caring for five of Rosebluff-Thomas's children in Saskatchewan.